 - This class will be taught using prepared materials (audio, video, and images) provided by the instructor or created by the student.
-The learning will be hands on.
-Additional materials can include Adobe Classroom in a Book for Premiere Pro CC and online training tutorials. - Some in-class lectures will be recorded and placed on YouTube for reference.
-Each Lecture for the day will be posted in the description for class that day via the calendar.
-They will also be posted in the discussions section.
-Last year's videos are currently posted if you want to work ahead, but will be replaced after the class has been recorded.
-If the link on the calendar is incorrect, please check the discussions page. - A specific text is not required for this course in an effort to free student's funds for an external hard drive.
+Additional materials can include Adobe Classroom in a Book for Premiere Pro CC and online training tutorials. - In-class lectures from previous year's classes will be available on the instructors YouTube channel.
+Links will be placed on the calendar on the days they will be relevant.
+If the link on the calendar is incorrect, please report them by texting the instructor at 801-390-0561. - A specific text is not required for this course in an effort to free student's funds for an external hard drive.
 Use of a personal external hard drive is HIGHLY RECOMMENDED.
-Video cannot be captured or edited effectively using most thumb drives or flash media.
+Video cannot be captured or edited effectively using most thumb drives or flash media and operating system drives tend to run out of space. - All additional assets needed to complete assignments will either be provided by the instructor or will need to be produced by the student as part of the assignments. (i.e. video and audio clips to be edited)

-- All additional assets needed to complete assignments will either be provided by the instructor or will need to be produced by the student as part of the assignments. (i.e. video and audio clips to be edited) - The course notes prepared by the instructor are placed in the "files" section on the right hand column when you log in to this canvas course.
-Try to avoid printing these documents because they get added to on occasion.
+- The course notes prepared by the instructor are placed in the "files" section on the right hand column when you log in to this canvas course.
+Try to avoid printing these documents because they get added to on occasion. - Files for the course will be made available through the instructor's dropbox.
+You do not need to have a dropbox account in order to retrieve the files, but you do need to have enough space to download them before transferring them on to your external hard drive(s).